genericmask/USF-F2021-OPSWAT-Senior-Project/server/README.txt

 2. Create a venv folder with "py -3 -m venv venv"
 3. Active the environment with "venv\Scripts\activate".
 Your shell prompt wil change to show the name of the activated environment.
-4. Install flask with "pip install Flask"
+4. Install dependencies with "pip install Flask twilio WTForms phonenumbers"
-5. Install twilio with "pip install twilio"
-6. Initialize environment variables:
+5. Initialize environment variables:
     > set FLASK_APP=flaskr
     > set FLASK_ENV=development
-7. Initialize the database by running: "flask init-db" You should see "Initialized the database."
+6. Initialize the database by running: "flask init-db" You should see "Initialized the database."
-8. Start flask:
+7. Start flask:
      > flask run

 To re-initialize the db:
-1. Follow steps 1, 3, 6, and 7 of initial setup for your OS
+1. Follow steps 1, 3, 5, and 6 of initial setup for your OS

 To run the server after initial setup:
-1. Follow steps 1, 3, 6, and 8 of initial setup for your OS
+1. Follow steps 1, 3, 5, and 7 of initial setup for your OS

 To start the pinger:
 1. Do steps 1 and 3 of initial setup for your OS